Claude Code Hooks, Commands, Skills, and Subagents: The Complete Guide

 }

-The most valuable hook for development teams.
 Every time Claude edits a file, tests run automatically.
-Claude sees the results immediately and can fix breaking changes without you prompting it.
+Claude sees the results immediately and can fix breaking changes without prompting.

 #!/bin/bash